-The other is to generate training samples online.
-In this strategy, we hope to find more difficult positive and negative samples to satisfy the generation conditions.
-In order to achieve online triplet mining, we need to evaluate the selected sample regions.
-We use the idea of online hard example mining ~\cite{shrivastava2016training}, which is designed to improve the accuracy of Fast RCNN.
-Specifically, we added Region Proposal Network(RPN) during the training process.
-In our model, RPN is considered a sample region generator and evaluates the ease of the sample regions by its loss during training process.
-We selected the hard examples by sorting regions by training loss and use standard non-maximum suppression (NMS) to suppress only highly overlapping regions.
-We finally screen the hard positive and hard negative samples that satisfy the generation conditions to form a triple samples.
+The other strategy is to generate training samples online.
+We hope to find more difficult positive and negative samples to satisfy the generation conditions using this strategy.
+To achieve online triplet mining, we should evaluate the selected sample regions.
+We use the idea of online hard example mining~\cite{shrivastava2016training}, which was designed to improve the accuracy of Fast RCNN.
+Specifically, we add a region proposal network (RPN) during the training process.
+In our model, RPN is considered as a sample region generator, which evaluates the confidence of the sample regions based on their loss during the training process.
+The hard examples were selected by sorting the regions based on the training loss and using the standard nonmaximum suppression to extract a highly overlapping region.
+Finally, the hard positive and hard negative samples were selected, which satisfy the generation conditions of triplet sample construction.

-The experiment result shows this online strategy is better than the offline strategy with random scaling and offset, as shown in Table~\ref{tab1}.

-\textbf{2){ Loss Function.}} As shown in Figure 2, our network has three outputs during the training phase.
-The total loss function is a weighted sum of these three parts:
+In the experiment, we will compare the performance of the online and offline sample selection strategies. \textbf{2){ Loss Function.}} As shown in Figure 2, our network has three outputs during the training phase.
+The total loss function is a weighted sum of the following three parts:

 where $\alpha, \beta, \gamma$ are all set to 1.